jamonserrano/jamon/README.md

 ### Working with Jamón instances

+#### Elements
+You can access the first (and sometimes only) element with the `element` property, the array of matched elements with the `elements` property, and the length of the array with the `length` property.

 #### Iteration
 You can iterate Jamón instances with both `for ... of` loops and the `forEach()` method: